 Montecassiano

-In the heart of the Marche region, in the middle of the expanse of Maceratese hills, stands the medieval village of Montecassiano, enclosed by high walls, it dominates the valley of the Potenza river.
-The walls are well preserved, but of the ancient medieval gates only Porta San Lorenzo remains, which opens towards the east, the main access door to the village and the only one since the end of the nineteenth century.
+In the heart of the Marche region, amid the expanse of hills in the Macerata area, stands the medieval village of Montecassiano, enclosed by high walls, it dominates the valley of the Potenza River.
+The walls are well preserved, but of the ancient medieval gates only Porta San Lorenzo remains, which opens to the east, the main gateway to the village and the only one since the late 19th century.
+Montecassiano is a perfect blend of architectural beauty, thousand-year history, Renaissance art and popular culture.
+To visit the village is to immerse yourself in an authentic and fascinating atmosphere, where every stone tells a piece of Italy.

 15_05_18-03_13_26-sd571647d33e144dfed5eb95e86de995